 Light appears dimmer at greater distances from the light source.
 The light from a flashlight, or our car's headlights, for example.
 Stars appear to be an infinitesimal fraction of our sun's brightness - Stars appear relatively dim only because of their astronomical distance.
 This is the Inverse square law.

-Yet a photon (which carries this light energy) remains a photon, full strength, unaffected no matter how many millions of light years it has traveled.
+Yet a photon (which carries this light energy) remains a photon, full strength, unaffected no matter how many billions of light years it has traveled.
 It is always a photon.

 What does change as the light's coverage angle spreads out with distance is the relative density of photons, per unit of area in the image we view.
 Intensity is the light per unit of area.
 As the distance increases, the angle and the same photons spread out to cover a larger area, photons now farther apart, diluted (by distance), so to speak.
 We "see" less energy per unit of area, and this then appears dim.